cast-org/figuration/docs/layout/grid.md

 );
 {% endhighlight %}

-Save your changes and recompile to have a brand new set of predefined grid classes for column widths, offsets, pushes, and pulls.
+Save your changes and recompile to have a brand new set of predefined grid classes for column widths and offsets.
 Responsive visibility utilities will also be updated to use the custom breakpoints.

 ## Sass Variables and Mixins